nastiapetrovych/Twitter-API-Web-Application/README.md

                                                                               About code:
- :one:    with my evaluated keys receive the json file with users' locations info
+ :one:    with my evaluated keys receive the json file with users' locations info with help of 'hidden.py' , 'twurl.py', 'oauth.py'.

  :two:  read it and convert to list of lists of username and location

- :three:  with geopy find the coordinates of user
+ :three:  with geopy find the coordinates of user twitte2.py'

- :four:   create the map with help of folium
+ :four:   create the map with help of folium  'my_map3.html'

- :five:   create html-file for web page
+ :five:   create html-file for web page 'run.html'

- :six:    create css file with description of image of web site
+ :six:    create css file with description of image of web site 'style.css'

  :seven:  connect html-file with css